 References and Resources

-Audio Loudness Standards and Guidelines
+Audio Loudness Standards, Recommendations and Guidelines

 Reference ID Title Date Notes